redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/exercises/1-compliance/openscap-exercise.md

 #### 1\.
 Logging into Satellite

--   Use a web browser on your computer to access the Satellite GUI via the link found in the environment above, then login using the following nomenclature: *admin /* <*password*>
+-   Use a web browser on your computer to access the Satellite GUI provided , then login using the following nomenclature: *admin /* <*password*>

 ![login screen](images/1-compliance-aap2-Satellite_login.png)